 I was on my way to work to go read the latest traffic news on the breakfast show when a truck carrying 25 ton of maize skipped a red traffic light and slammed into my car.

-To put that into perspective for you, an average elephant weighs approximately six ton (one ton is 1000 kg).
-That means that basically there were four elephants on the back of the truck!
+To put that into perspective, the average elephant weighs approximately six ton.
+6000 kg.
+So basically there were four elephants on the back of the truck.
 How cool is it that I survived the miniature stampede of elephants?

 My car was not that lucky, though.